DhrumilAShah/CodeChallenges/Disappeared Number/Readme.txt

-Given a non-empty array of integers, every element appears twice except for one.
-Find that single one.

-Note:

-Your algorithm should have a linear runtime complexity.
-Could you implement it without using extra memory?

-Example 1:

-Input: [2,2,1]
-Output: 1
-Example 2:
+Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.

+Find all the elements of [1, n] inclusive that do not appear in this array.

+Could you do it without extra space and in O(n) runtime?
+You may assume the returned list does not count as extra space.

+Example:

-Input: [4,1,2,1,2]
+Input:
+[4,3,2,7,8,2,3,1]

-Output: 4
+Output:
+[5,6]